 It's a good time at this point to also sort out any payment by insurance policy, or other means.

-Step 6 - Financing Treatment
+Step 6 - Arranging Payment

-Step 7 - Get Started
+Step 7 - Admission Into Treatment

 Asking The Right Questions